|xixi 541386fd0c cmd: fix options parsing of `mount.juicefs` (#4018)||3 days ago|

 JuiceFS is open-sourced under Apache License 2.0, see LICENSE.

-JuiceFS supports many object storage.
+JuiceFS supports many Object Storage services.
 Please check out this list first.
-If the object storage you want to use is compatible with S3, you could treat it as S3.
-Otherwise, try reporting issue.
+If the Object Storage you want to use is compatible with S3, you could treat it as S3.
+Otherwise, try reporting any issue.